 I bought Ericsson (ERIC) back on August 5, 2020 because of the growth it would see, I thought, from the roll out of the next generation –5G–of wireless systems.
 The problem for the company–and the stock–is that it has been hit hard the global battle between China (which has championed its own equipment vendors) and Sweden and other Western governments that worry that Chinese equipment suppliers such as Huawei with their close ties to the Chinese government and its military pose a security threat to their telecom networks.

 Yes, we want to buy on the dip.
 Whenever we get a significant dip.
 (And significant to me is 5% or more in the major indexes–and 10% or more in specific sectors.)
 But, we need new strategies for buying on the dip that take into account the market’s valuation problem, the central bank tightening that looks to be in the cards, and the real possibility of a dip in growth below forecasts in 2022.
 I’ve got fouir strategies to suggest for buying in this market on these dips.
 And 14 picks to use to execute those strategies.

 I’m starting up my videos on JubakAM.com again–this time using YouTube as a platform.
-My thirty-fourth YouTube video “QuickPick: 3 reasons to buy Deere” went up today.
+My fifty-sixth YouTube video “QuickPick Xylem” went up today.

 I’m starting up my videos on JubakAM.com again–this time using YouTube as a platform.
-The twenty-ninth YouTube video “5 stock picks for the infrastructure deal” went up today.
+My forty-fifth YouTube video “QuickPick: Palo Alto Networks” went up today.